AztecProtocol/aztec-packages/docs/docs/aztec/glossary/call_types.md

 #### `prove`

-This creates and returns a transaction request, which includes proof of correct private execution and side-efects.
+This creates and returns a transaction request, which includes proof of correct private execution and side-effects.
 The request is not broadcast however, and no gas is spent.
 It is typically used in testing contexts to inspect transaction parameters or to check for execution failure.

 #include_code local-tx-fails /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

 Like most Ethereum libraries, `prove` also simulates public execution to try to detect runtime errors that would only occur once the transaction is picked up by the sequencer.
-This makes `prove` very useful in testing environments, but users shuld be wary of both false positives and negatives in production environments, particularly if the node's data is stale.
+This makes `prove` very useful in testing environments, but users should be wary of both false positives and negatives in production environments, particularly if the node's data is stale.
 Public simulation can be skipped by setting the `skipPublicSimulation` flag.

 #### `send`